 - Sadaqua (voluntary donation) and Zakat (religious tax) are two terms for charitable giving during Ramadan ( mandatory giving).

-- Sawm (fasting), Haj (pilgrimage), Zakat (alms), Salat (daily five times prayer facing the Holy Mecca, Shalada) are the Five Pillars of Islam ( belief in one True God).
+- Shahada (profession of faith), Sawm (fasting), Haj (pilgrimage), Zakat (alms), Salat (daily five times prayer facing the Holy Mecca, Shalada) are the Five Pillars of Islam ( belief in one True God).

 - While fasting during Ramadan is helpful, water restrictions can harm kidney function.